opsaaaaa/wordfreqgo/README.md

     - https://pkg.go.dev/encoding/gob
 - [x] thinker with msgpack
     - to see if it will work for saving indexes.
-- [] make it faster with indexes. use a tree index for compactness
+- [x] make it faster with indexes. use a tree index for compactness
     - map[rune]map[rune]...int
     - https://stackoverflow.com/questions/44971026/get-value-form-nested-map-type-mapstringinterface
     - key, value
     - [[rune, val]]
     - jk we're noping this feature.
     - https://tufin.medium.com/printing-ascii-trees-in-golang-8ae6692fabe0
-- [] check if a tree lookup is smaller than a bin wordlist.
+- [x] check if a tree lookup is smaller than a bin wordlist.
+    - just bearly smaller.
-- [] use wordtree code to files.
+- [x] use wordtree code to files.
+- [] benchmark tree lookup

 ## other tasks
 - [] make an actuall readme with some explination